Georgios Vagiannidis

-Georgios Vagiannidis (Γιώργος Βαγιαννίδης; born 12 September 2001) is a Greek professional footballer who plays as a right-back for Super League club Panathinaikos.
+Giorgos Vagiannidis (Γιώργος Βαγιαννίδης; born 12 September 2001) is a Greek professional footballer who plays as a right-back for Primeira Liga club Sporting CP and the Greece national team.

 Club career

 Panathinaikos

 Vagiannidis plays mainly as a right-back and joined Panathinaikos from the team's youth ranks.
-On 16 February 2020, Vagiannidis made his professional debut and scored his first goal, dishing out an assist as his team breezed past Panetolikos 3–1 at the Olympic Stadium.
-On mid May 2020, Italian giants Inter have expressed official interest in acquiring the talented young player of Panathinaikos.
-The 18-year-old right-back had recently reached a verbal agreement with Panathinaikos to sign a new contract, but talks came to a halt due to the coronavirus pandemic.
+On 16 February 2020, Vagiannidis made his professional debut and scored his first goal, getting an assist as Panathinaikos beat Panetolikos 3–1 at the Olympic Stadium.
+In May 2020, Italian giants Inter expressed interest in acquiring the talented young player of Panathinaikos.
+The 18-year-old right-back had recently reached a verbal agreement with Panathinaikos to sign a new contract before talks were halted due to the Coronavirus pandemic.

 Inter Milan

 On 5 June 2020, Vagiannidis has penned a four-year contract with Inter of Serie A. Inter will not need to negotiate with Panathinaikos to land Vagiannidis and will only have to pay a FIFA determined compensation amount of €400,000.
 The Greek full-back will reportedly earn around €300,000 per year in Milan.